MatteoPiaccione/SQL-Analysis/README.md

 # SQL-Analysis
-This repository contains SQL Data Analysis.
+This repository contains a collection of SQL Data Analysis.